Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/settings.md

 ### Signaling Port

-The signaling port allows the user to specific the port to be used for the signaling process.
+The signaling port allows the user to specify the port to be used for the signaling process.
 The number must be between 1024 and 65535 and if unset, is default to 9999.
 If desired, this value can be set to the same as that specified in [Port Range](#port-range), limiting the number of ports required to be exposes from the firewall.

 ### Encoder Bandwidth